guilhem-martin/go-guerrilla-wiki/Fuzz-testing.md

 # go-guerrilla fuzz testing

-For further improving the stability of the software, some simple fuzz testing was implemented.
-This is making usage of the [go-fuzz](https://github.com/dvyukov/go-fuzz) package and can easily be performed.
+We use fuzz testing to further improve the stability and security of the software, making usage of the [go-fuzz](https://github.com/dvyukov/go-fuzz) package.
-The tests itself are all in the *fuzz.go* file.
+The tests are all in the *fuzz.go* file if the tests branch.

 ## Preparations